ecies/rs/README.md

 If you select the pure Rust backend on modern CPUs, consider building with `RUSTFLAGS="-Ctarget-cpu=sandybridge -Ctarget-feature=+aes,+sse2,+sse4.1,+ssse3"` to speed up AES encryption/decryption.

+## Wasm compatibility

+If pure Rust implementation is selected, it's possible to build on the `wasm32-unknown-unknown` target.
+Check out [this repo](https://github.com/ecies/rs-wasm) for more details.

 ## Security notes

 ### Why AES-GCM-256 and HKDF-SHA256